patrickdappollonio/twitch-stream/README.md

 Finally, if you have Mac OS X or Linux, you'll see that [there are quite a good number of requirements](http://docs.livestreamer.io/install.html#dependencies), all automatically installed by the installer, and the installation is done through `pip`, one of the Python Package managers out there. `twitch-stream` only has ONE file and one file alone: the executable.
 You don't need anything else, you don't need Go installed or not even Python.
 No dependencies at all!

+## Internals / Geeky stuff

+The app is written in Go —that's what you see above, those files ending in `.go`— because it's fun and allows the same application to run on both Windows and Macintosh without changing a line of code.

-## Adding the app to the Operating System Path
+#### Adding the app to the Operating System Path

 If you want to run the app without prepending the full folder path before, then you need to add the app to your **path** set up on your computer.
 The **path** its just a list of folders where, if an executable is found, then doesn't need to be called with the full path on it, instead, you can just use the executable name (in our case, `twitch-stream`).